casualwriter/casualwriter.github.io/powerchrome/get-started.md

 ### Encrypt sensitive information  {secret-string}

-`secret-string` is an encrypted string leading with '@'.
+`Secret-String` is an encrypted string leading with '@'.
 The string could be used for the following sensitive parameter in command-line or `powerchrome.ini`.

 for example, use "secret-string" for startup URL in command line.